 Prevalent thinking about liquidity traps suggests that the perfect substitutability of money and bonds at a zero short-term nominal interest rate renders open-market operations ineffective for achieving macroeconomic stabilization goals.
 We show that even were this the case, there remains a powerful argument for large-scale open market operations as a fiscal policy tool.
 As we also demonstrate, however, this same reasoning implies that open-market operations will be beneficial for stabilization as well, even when the economy is expected to remain mired in a liquidity trap for some time.
 Thus, the microeconomic fiscal benefits of open-market operations in a liquidity trap go hand in hand with standard macroeconomic objectives.
-Motivated by welfare impact of open-market operations for an economy in Japan's predicament.
-We argue domestic government debt.
+Motivated by Japan's recent economic experience, we use a dynamic general-equilibrium model to assess the welfare impact of open-market operations for an economy in Japan's predicament.
+We argue Japan can achieve a substantial welfare improvement through large open-market purchases of domestic government debt.